Helen Macfarlane: Writings

+Macfarlane's writings show an acute knowledge of Chartist affairs and international politics, written in a punchy, at times knockabout style, expressive of proletarian anger.
+She attacked the factional opponents of the Red Republicans within Chartism, as well as the great literary figures of her day, such as Thomas Carlyle, Charles Dickens and Alphonse de Lamartine.
+Her writings are full of literary references (to Homer, Sophocles, Miguel de Cervantes, John Milton, and Heinrich Heine) and show not only a thorough grasp of what was about to become known as Marxism, but also a familiarity with what later Marxists, such as Althusser, tried to "drive back into the night", namely the Hegelian dialectic.
+Black argues that historians of philosophy have ignored her role as the first British commentator on, and translator of, the writing of G.W.F.
+Hegel.

 Later life

 In 1852 Macfarlane married Francis Proust and in 1853 gave birth to a daughter who they named Consuela Pauline Roland Proust (Consuela after the heroine of George Sand's 1842 novel Consuelo, and Pauline Roland after the noted French socialist feminist thinker 1805–52).
 In 1853 the family took a ship to Natal, South Africa to join Macfarlane's brothers, who had emigrated there.
 Tragedy struck.
 Macfarlane arrived in South Africa without her husband.
 Francis Proust was sick and had to leave the ship before it had even left British waters; he died shortly afterwards.
 On top of that, their eight-month-old daughter, Consuela, was also taken ill and died only days after her arrival in South Africa.

-Macfarlane, widowed and bereaved, decided to return.
-At some point after her return to England, in 1854, she met Church of England Reverend John Wilkinson Edwards, himself recently widowed with a family of 11 children and in 1856 she accepted his offer of marriage.
-Macfarlane, the first translator of the Communist Manifesto, became a vicar's wife, at St Michael's Church, Baddiley, in the sleepy, leafy Cheshire parish, just outside Nantwich.
+Macfarlane, widowed and bereaved, decided to return to England.
+In 1854, she met Church of England Reverend John Wilkinson Edwards, himself recently widowed with a family of 11 children, and in 1856 she accepted his offer of marriage.
+Macfarlane, the first English translator of The Communist Manifesto, became a vicar's wife, at St Michael's Church, Baddiley, in the sleepy, leafy Cheshire parish, just outside Nantwich.
 Helen gave birth to two boys, Herbert and Walter.
-She did not enjoy her quiet life for very long, however.
+She was not able to enjoy her quiet life for long.
 In 1860, at the age of 41, she fell ill with bronchitis and died.
 She is buried in the churchyard of St. Michael's.
 The inscription on the gravestone reads: "Sacred to the memory of Helen, wife of the Rev. John W Edwards, who fell asleep in Jesus, March the 29th 1860, aged 41 years.
 So he giveth his beloved sleep."